silshack/inls161fall2016/_posts/2016-08-29-clients-servers.md

 # For the next session

-Look at Joseph Wynn's "Hacker's Guide".{% sidenote 'githacker' 'Wynn, Joseph.
+Look at Joseph Wynn's "Hacker's Guide".{% sidenote 'githacker' '**Reading:** Wynn, Joseph.
 “A Hacker’s Guide to Git.”
 Wildly Innacurate.
 Last modified May 25, 2014. <http://wildlyinaccurate.com/a-hackers-guide-to-git/>.' %}
 It is a really useful tutorial for new users of git who want to know ways to get things done with it.

-I would also like you to look at Roger Dudler's simple git tutorial.{% sidenote 'gitnoshit' 'Dudler, Roger.
+I would also like you to look at Roger Dudler's simple git tutorial.{% sidenote 'gitnoshit' '**Reading:** Dudler, Roger.
 “Git: The Simple Guide.”
 Git: The Simple Guide.
 Last modified 2015. <http://rogerdudler.github.io/git-guide/>.' %}
 It is the best and fastest way to get you up to speed using git.

-We will also return to "Learning the Shell"{% sidenote 'shell' 'Shotts, William, Jr. “Learning the Shell.”
+We will also return to "Learning the Shell"{% sidenote 'shell' '**Refresh:** Shotts, William, Jr. “Learning the Shell.”
 LinuxCommand.org. <http://linuxcommand.org/lc3_learning_the_shell.php>.' %} for more command line fun.
 We'll do some more exploring once we are up to speed with git as well.